Legendaddy/Legendaddy/README.md

 I have work in the past with java[:star:] and C# [:star:].

-I exploit sqlServer [:star::star:] and postgre [:star::star:] to manipulate my data.
+I exploit sqlServer [:star::star:] and postgre [:star::star:] to manipulate project data.

 Since 2020, i learn many other language, framework and concept to upgrade my skill.
 - HTML [:star::star:],